This page and the resources linked from it are Open Educational Resources (OER)

 and the life everlasting.
 Amen.1

 That's always a key question, isn't it?
 No, it probably won't show up on a test.
-But we'll say it often enough in class to make many of its phrases stick in your long term memory.
+But we'll say it often enough in class to make many of its phrases stick in your long-term memory.

 The Apostles Creed was a clear rejection of the teaching of the Gnostics who argued that Jesus could not have been fully human.
+It seems to have been written to declare that Jesus of Nazareth was fully human, not just some ghostly apparition.
+Though brief, the idea of God as Triune can also be seen in this early creed.

 1The Apostles' Creed was not originally written in English.
 Since this is a translation, several versions with slightly different wording do exist.
 This version is from the hymnal Sing to the Lord.

-Piece of trivia: The name "Nicene Creed" is derived from the name of the city where the council met that first adopted it (Nicea in modern-day Turkey)
+Piece of trivia: The name "Nicene Creed" is derived from the name of the city where the council met that first adopted it (Nicea in modern-day Turkey),

 We believe in one God,